akhil96669/akhil-rupeeverse/rupeeverse-Akhil/README.md

 - Integration with government benefit distribution systems

 ## Team
-RupeeVerse is developed by Akhil Kumar Singh and team including Aayushmaan Purohit and Harsh Kumar Singh, with a mission to bring financial inclusion to rural India through technology innovation.
+RupeeVerse is developed by co-founders Akhil Kumar Singh, Aayushmaan Purohit, and Harsh Kumar Singh, with a mission to bring financial inclusion to rural India through technology innovation.

 ## Contributing
 We welcome contributions to improve RupeeVerse!
 To contribute: